manwestc/manwestc.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-# TINTO: Converting Tidy Data into Image for Classification with 2-Dimensional Convolutional Neural Networks

 ## Abstract
 [TINTO](https://doi.org/10.1016/j.inffus.2022.10.011){:target="_blank"} is an open-source, user-extendable framework that offers new opportunities for users to convert tidy data into images through the representation of characteristic pixels.
 For this transformation, TINTO implemented two-dimensional reduction algorithms, such as PCA and t-SNE.
 Our proposal also includes a technique used in painting known as blurring, which adds more ordered information to the image and can improve the classification task in CNNs.